-The Victorian Parliamentary Inquiry into the extent, benefits and potential of music education in Victorian schools identified that exposure to music education results in improved academic grades, literacy results and attendance for students.
+The Victorian parliamentary inquiry into the extent, benefits and potential of music education in Victorian schools found that exposure to music education results in improved:

 This initiative will bring music programs to 1,600 Victorian schools by 2018, so that no child misses out.